Ferdilii/motorized_macro_rail_int_fix/README.md

 You will also need a rail.
 I went with the [NM-200s](https://www.amazon.com/dp/B0BXKFGLF3?th=1) which I acquired on sale for $150.
 I'd say the [NM-180s](https://www.amazon.com/dp/B08BCCFQC3) is likely as good for $130 retail.
 There are also a number of cheaper options that I have no direct experience with, such as [this one for $89](https://www.amazon.com/Adjustment-Photography-360%C2%B0Rotating-Compatibility-MS18/dp/B0C89CLJ8N).
-If you go with a NM-??? rail as I used, you can use the proveded `.STL` files directly.
+If you go with a NM-XX0s rail as I used, you can use the provided `.STL` files directly.
 For other rails you will need to resize the adapter using the free OpenSCAD and instructions provided later in this document.